-(i) NOTE: In every ThinOS release, the packages may be updated to the latest version.
+- i NOTE: In every ThinOS release, the packages may be updated to the latest version. - 5.
+Click OK to save your settings.

 Simplified Certificate Enrollment Protocol

 Simplified Certificate Enrollment Protocol (SCEP) was used in a closed network where all end-points are trusted.
 The goal of SCEP is to support the secure issuance of certificates to network devices in a scalable manner.
 Within an enterprise domain, it enables network devices that do not run with domain credentials to enroll for certificates from a Certification Authority (CA).